dometdemont/DO288-apps/nodejs-helloworld/README.md

 - rhel_pullsecret: User secret provided by RedHat for deploying an OpenShift 4.x cluster; visit https://cloud.redhat.com/openshift/install/pull-secret
 - anyuid: true|false: relax security on the OpenShift cluster before deploying resources by granting all containers the root privilege and approving pending certificates (not recommended)
 - extnet: Name of the OpenStack external network used to connect the public addresses of the instances defined in the Nodes section
-- tester_nodejs_version: Nodejs version used to run the CMS5G Core Stack tester tool
-- tester_git_url: Git project URL delivering the CMS5G Core Stack tester tool
-- tester_deploy_key: Optional git deploy key to clone the project delivering the CMS5G Core Stack tester tool
+- UPFpassword: Encrypted password set in the Casa UPF startup configuration file; used to allow/deny the user entering the configuration mode
+- UPFNRFip: NRF ip address used by UPF; supports variable like \~myocp_API\~ where myocp is the name of an OpenShift instance defined in the OpenShiftNodes section
+- UPFNRFinterface: the network interface number to use to access NRF
+- UPFNRFport: NRF port used by UPF
+- UPFmcc: mobile country code used by UPF
+- UPFmnc: mobile network code used by UPF
 - headless: if not empty: do not assume a user for answering prompts and downloading files: use default values without prompting and do not save any file.
 - default_project: The default OpenShift project/namespace for deploying resources
 - default_action: The default installer action: deploy or undeploy
 - default_openstack_env: The default OpenStack environment file name
 - default_openstack_network_root: The default OpenStack network root as 3 unique digits like 192.168.199
+- openstack_security_group: Name of the OpenStack security group controlling network permissions to the instances
 - openstack_volume_size: Size in Gb of the specific volume allocated to each OpenStack instance:
     In that case, the OpenStack image must refer to a volume ID used for cloning.
     Default: local storage sized according to the flavor and initialiazed with the image.
+- tester_nodejs_version: Nodejs version used to run the CMS5G Core Stack tester tool
+- tester_git_url: Git project URL delivering the CMS5G Core Stack tester tool
+- tester_deploy_key: Optional git deploy key to clone the project delivering the CMS5G Core Stack tester tool
 ### Networks
 Network interfaces names and associated masks and resources
 - network:
     - MGMT is mandatory: all nodes should be connected to the MGMT interface
     - PUBLIC: optional external IP address of nodes visible through an address translation (mandatory for OpenStack nodes)
+    - DATA1-4: optional private networks
 - interface: name of the network interface on the target
 - mask: Netmasks should be consistent across networks
   The first netmask in the table sets the network width for all networks.